 - Normalize Islands option is on.

 Uniform scaling means that the proportions between islands will be maintained after packing is done.
 For example: if you manually scale an island up before packing (so it is relatively bigger than other islands), it will also be bigger after packing is done (proportions between the island and other islands will be maintained).
-This feature also implies that UVPackmaster doesn’t change the relative texel density of the islands – in particular: if all islands have uniform texel density before packing, they still will have uniform density after packing (though the density value itself will likely change due to the scaling operation).
+This feature also implies that UVPackmaster doesn’t change the relative texel density of the islands – in particular: if all islands have uniform texel density before packing, they will also have uniform density after packing (though the density value itself will be most likely changed due to the scaling operation).

 There is a special mode of packer operation: Fixed Scale.
 When enabled, the packer won’t scale islands during packing.
 It means that the dimensions of the islands will be exactly the same as before packing, and so will be their texel density.
 It should be noted that this mode should only be used when it is really needed, because it violates the main property of UV packing: adjusting UV scale to achieve the best texel density for the given islands in the given packing box.